jckuester/ltlfo2mon/README.md

-For the RV'13 algorithm (argument `--sa-monitor`) install [lbt](http://www.tcs.hut.fi/Software/maria/tools/lbt/), which converts a linear temporal logic formula to a generalised BÅ¸chi automaton.
+For the RV'13 algorithm (argument `--sa-monitor`) install [lbt](http://www.tcs.hut.fi/Software/maria/tools/lbt/), which converts a linear temporal logic formula to a generalised B√ºchi automaton.
 For Debian/Ubuntu you can install it via apt:

 ```